xinwhyi/yolo-tf2/README.md

 ![GitHub Logo](/assets/true_false.png)

-You can always visualize different stages of the program using my other repo [labelpix](https://github.com/unsignedrant/labelpix) which is tool for drawing bounding boxes, but can also be used to visualize bounding boxes over images using csv files in the format mentioned [here](#csv-file).
+You can always visualize different stages of the program using my other repo [labelpix](https://github.com/unsignedrant/labelpix) which is a tool for drawing bounding boxes, but can also be used to visualize bounding boxes over images using csv files in the format mentioned [here](#csv-file).